 During your stay in Reno, be sure to check out the murals in downtown and Midtown, or stroll through the Reno Riverwalk District in downtown and enjoy the Truckee River, carrying that fresh Tahoe water east towards Pyramid Lake.

-Whether you’re looking for some time outdoors or simply a beautiful drive around the lake, driving around Lake Tahoe offers plenty of opportunities for adventure and relaxation, all within a short drive of downtown Reno.
+Whether you’re looking for some time outdoors, some fun in the sun at one of the best beaches at Lake Tahoe or simply a beautiful drive around the lake, driving around Lake Tahoe offers plenty of opportunities for adventure and relaxation, all within a short drive of downtown Reno.

 Save your favorite pages and visit them here!